gvwilson/sensibleadventures/cloudherd/new.md

 in.
 "Oh no," she said.
 "You are *not* giving yourself up to them."

 "It's them or the trolls," he said calmly.
 "And I think they're a lot less likely to tear us apart.
-We can't keep running," he continued remorselessly as Noxy opened her mouth again, "And they're a lot less likely to dismember us than the what's chasing us down here.
+We can't keep running," he continued as Noxy opened her mouth, "And they're a lot less likely to dismember us than the what's chasing us down here.
 Besides, if you can do whatever magic it is you do with the cloud again, maybe we can escape a second time."

 "It's not magic," Noxy said automatically.
 "And it would be the third time, remember?"

 The corner of Thokmay's mouth lifted in a momentary half-smile.
-"My apologies.
-I'd lost count."
+"My apologies, respected.
+I'd lost count.
+But if nothing else, it would be nice to lie down on a cloud and get some real sleep."

+"I'm afraid that's not very likely," Ulfmaerr said.
+"Dragger's not likely to give you to the colonel after what happened last time.
+And he's even less likely to treat you well after the forest showed you such favor.
+He's rather the jealous sort, you see."

+Pieces fell into place in Noxy's head.
+"He was supposed to replace Linger, wasn't he?"

+Ulfmaerr waggled his head, neither yes nor no.  "It spoke to him.
+That's all I know."

+A bush rustled three strides away.
+Kulbinder stepped into the light, blinked at them, and sat on his haunches to begin cleaning a bloody scratch on his shoulder with his tongue.

+Thokmay half-smiled again.
+"He likes to make an entrance," he whispered loudly to Noxy, rolling his eyes.

+The tiger gave his shoulder one last lick, stretched, and padded over to join the trio.
+"If you lot are done with your holiday," he said drily, "There's something you should see."

+Noxy was beyond caring about the noise they made as they waded through the waist-high salal and ossefra that carpeted the sinkhole's edge.
+Kulbinder kept outpacing them and then pausing, his tail twitching with impatience, while they caught up.

+After a hundred strides or so, the tiger led them into the forest again.
+They climbed a small rise and came down the other side to find a second sinkhole, smaller than the first but just as deep.
+The ground they had just been walking on was a bridge, Noxy realized.
+Then she shrugged.
+It had held up for centuries---it wasn't likely to fall down just because she was on it, and anyway, they had bigger things to worry about.

+"Softly now," the tiger rumbled.
+"And don't startle them."
+He moved forward in a silent crouch that would have been terrifying if Noxy hadn't been looking at his rear end.

+The sides of this sinkhole were covered in the same bushes and brambles as the one they had first seen, but it smelled like the floor of the goofs' barn in Stale after they'd been shut in for the winter.
+"Eww," Noxy said under her breath.
+Thokmay glanced at her and mimed holding his nose.

+"There," Kulbinder said quietly.
+"Watch."

+Something stirred in the shadows of the sinkhole's far wall where a cascade of bushes straggled down.
+Something else moved a few strides away.
+There and there and there, up and down the wall, small gray shapes were climbing up and down, popping into crevices in the rock only to emerge a few strides away.

+Noxy's heart missed a beat.
+"Saints," she whispered.
+"We have to get out of here."

+"Why?
+What is it?"
+Thokmay whispered back.

+"It's a squirrel nest."
+Noxy glared at Kulbinder in disbelief.
+"Are you crazy?"

+Thokmay looked from her to Kulbinder and back.
+"What's wrong with a few squirrels?"

+"These aren't lowland squirrels, most respected," the tiger said.
+"Up here, the squirrels have teeth."

+"And there's more than just a few of them," Ulfmaerr added thoughtfully.

+"Many more," Kulbinder purred.